 The austere church interior almost transports you to any parish in England, until you notice the ceiling fans, recently installed air-con and rattan seat pews.
 Japanese bombs dropped in 1941 wreaked structural havoc but failed to damage the Bishop’s chair near the altar or the lovely stone baptism font near the entrance, topped by its own little wooden pointy hat to avoid less than considerate visitors using it as a large ashtray.

-To complete the journey from cradle to the grave, why not continue on to the Protestant cemetery, not as you might suppose behind the church itself (you’ll find a less than holy car park here) but a five-minute walk away near the E&O, in its original spot, pre-dating the church.
+To complete the journey from cradle to the grave, why not continue on to the Protestant cemetery, not as you might suppose behind the church itself (you’ll find a less than holy car park there) but 800 metres away on Jalan Sultan Ahmad Shah near the E&O, in its original spot, pre-dating the church.

-The earliest surviving memorial is from 1789 and the most recent from 1892, for the grandly named Cornelia Josephine van Someren.
+The earliest surviving memorial is from 1789, although church records record an earlier unmarked burial from 1787, and the most recent from 1892, for the grandly named Cornelia Josephine van Someren.
 Many prominent early members of Penang’s community find their resting place here, including Francis Light.
 Film buffs may be interested to know that Thomas Leonowens, the husband of the Anna made famous by “The King and I” is also buried here, his untimely death no doubt prompting her to search for her famous teaching commission.